appdotnet/ADNpy/README.rst

 Quick Start
 -----------

-You are going to need an access token.
-If you do not already have one first `create an app`_, then generate an access token for your app.
+In order to use ADNpy, You'll to need an access token.
+If you don't already have one, first `create an app`_, and then generate an access token for your app.

 .. code-block:: python